Complete Beginner's Guide to Free Bets

 With this offer, you'll get your stake of £10 returned to you in the form of a £10 free bet.

-In the lead up to major sporting events like the World Cup or the Grand National, bookies might offer free bets to customers that place certain bets on the market.
+In the lead up to major sporting events like the FIFA World Cup or the Grand National in the UK, bookies tend to offer free bets if you place bets on certain markets.

-For example: Place a £10 bet on the Outright Winners market on the upcoming World Cup, and once the tournament is over, the bookie credits your account with a free bet of equal value.
+For example: Place a £10 bet on the Outright Winners market on the FIFA World Cup, and once the tournament is over, your account is credited with a free bet of equal value.

 4. Free Bets for Loyalty